AoifeNicAntSaoir/FileManagementSystem/README.md

 # FileManagementSystem
-Simple File Management System allowing a user to login, logout, register, upload or download a file using Datagram Sockets in Java.
+Simple File Management System allowing a user to login, logout, register, upload or download a file using Datagram Sockets in a Java console.
 Distributed Computing Project 4th year

-- Stores users details in text file in format *myUsername, myPassword*
+- Stores users details in text file in format *myUsername, myPassword* in DistributedComputingFileMgmtSystem\users\Usert.txt
-- Creates users own folder for each user - user/*myUsername*
+- Creates users own folder for each user - user/*myUsername* in DistributedComputingFileMgmtSystem\users

-##Server Codes
+## Implementation of my own protocol -Server Codes
 - 1 - Login
 - 2 - Logout
 - 3 - Upload